Enchufa2/video-tester/README.md

 ### Method 1 (Fedora only):

 If you are using **Fedora**, you can build an RPM and let DNF/YUM manage all dependencies for you.
 First of all, enable the [RPM Fusion](http://rpmfusion.org) repositories.
-Then, follow these steps:
+Then, you can download the latest RPM, if available, or build it by yourself:

     $ git clone https://github.com/Enchufa2/video-tester.git
     $ cd video-tester
     $ make bdist_rpm
+    $ cd dist

+and then install it:

-    $ sudo dnf install dist/VideoTester-x.x.x-1.noarch.rpm
+    $ sudo dnf install VideoTester-x.x.x-1.noarch.rpm

 ### Method 2 (all distributions):